psJnttl/devopswithdocker2023/README.md

 # devopswithdocker2023
-Exercise submissions for the course.
+Exercise submissions for the course that can be found at: https://devopswithdocker.com